 Elders and first language speakers of Ojibwemowin Ruth Carley, Clara Beebe, and Rose Tainter guided the instructors learning and helped translate children’s books for use in the classroom.
-The students were co-taught by Waawaakeyaash, Keller Paap and Bebaamaashiikwe, Lisa Laronge.
-Waabishki-miigwan, Mary Hermes, a parent volunteer, applied for a Wisconsin charter planning grant, sponsored by the Hayward Community School District.
-William “Mooka’am” Wilson provided spiritual guidance and named the pilot “Waadookodaading, the place where we help each other”.
+The students were co-taught by Waawaakeyaash, Keller Paap and Bebaamaashiikwe, Lisa LaRonge.
+A parent volunteer, Mary Hermes, applied for a Wisconsin charter planning grant, sponsored by the Hayward Community School District.
+William “Mooka’am” Wilson provided spiritual guidance and named the school, “Waadookodaading, the place where we help each other”.

 Of the original founders, Keller Paap and Lisa LaRonge continue to work as teachers.
 Sadly, many elders have passed on.
 Others have left to pursue other areas of language revitalization education.
-Since our humble beginnings, the Waadookodaading community has grown to now service grades Pre-K through 7.
+Since our humble beginnings, the Waadookodaading community has grown to now serve students in Kindergarten through grade 8.
 Staff members and parents have moved and made Lac Courte Oreilles their new home to take part in the revitalization of our language here at Waadookodaading!

 A Brief History of the Ojibwe Language